top of page

 Bhakti yoga

-In Bhagwad Gita various paths have been suggested to realise the self.
+In Bhagwad Gita, the text suggests various paths to realize the self.
 Bhakti yoga is one of them.

 What is Bhakti?